daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 plt.ylabel('Campaign Outcome')
 plt.title('Relationship Between Contact Duration and Campaign Outcome') plt.yticks([0, 1])  # Set y-axis ticks to 0 and 1
-plt.show()
+plt.savefig('plot-2.png')
 ```

-Run the file in the IDE terminal using `python3 contact_duration_vs_outcome.py` and you should also see some visualization.
+Run the file in the IDE terminal using `python3 contact_duration_vs_outcome.py` and you should also see another visualization plot saved as `plot-2.png`.

 That's it.
 You have done lots of data tasks using [DuckDB](20240922_definition_duckdb.md) in a [daytona workspace](20240819_definition_daytona%20workspace.md).